-TRANSFER TRACKER STATUS: Report
+TRANSFER TRACKER STATUS: Transfer

 The Costa Rican defender is linked with a move to Europe, with Fabrizio Romano mentioning Konyaspor in Turkey’s Super Lig as a possible destination.
 The Turkish transfer window opened June 17 and is open until Sept.
 8.

 Calvo has been solid for the Quakes in the first half of the season after signing as a free agent in January.
 The 29-year-old leads MLS with 35 interceptions, is third in passes attempted (933) and leads San Jose in minutes played among defenders.
 His 83.5 passing percentage this season is the highest in his MLS career.